saalk/qasino/server/webapp/docs/notes/2-Infra/7-dbaas.md

   when your database belongs to a ring number it will be automatically patched initiated by the provider DBaaS.

 ## PDBADMIN
-NPA administrator role for DBaaS is managed by Tech PL Privilege Management Squad.
+NPA administrator playerState for DBaaS is managed by Tech PL Privilege Management Squad.
-For that role a new assignment group was created in SNOW: Tech/Infra/ITSecurity/IAM/DBaaS_PWV.
+For that playerState a new assignment group was created in SNOW: Tech/Infra/ITSecurity/IAM/DBaaS_PWV.